hyperledger/besu-docs/docs/public-networks/reference/api/index.md

 The `eth_estimateGas` call does not send a transaction.
 You must call [`eth_sendRawTransaction`](#eth_sendrawtransaction) to execute the transaction.

-If revert reason is enabled with [`--revert-reason-enabled`](../cli/options.md#revert-reason-enabled), the `eth_estimateGas` error response includes the [revert reason](../../../private-networks/how-to/send-transactions/revert-reason.md).
+By default, the `eth_estimateGas` error response includes the [revert reason](../../../private-networks/how-to/send-transactions/revert-reason.md).

 #### Parameters